khakhalin/carsharing101/04_operating_area.md

 🔥 Set up the story

+🔥 Add some stuff on decision making, AB testing-inspired optimality.
+Essentially, the tldr may be that counter-intuitively we don't want to use actuals for making decisions about borderline hubs because they take forever to converge.
+Unless we run relocations of course.
+With relocations - sure, use actuals.
+Without relocations, model average profitabitility based on demand statistics.

 As a mathematically simple, but practically important topic, let us check how many rentals are needed to make a good guess about the profitability of a newly opened station (or zone).

 First, let's look at how a typical curve of "rentals rate to date" looks for a Poisson process.
 Below we can see one such curve, for a process with 5 rentals/day on average, accumulated over a course of the first 10 days.
 We can see that the estimation gradually improves, but it can have wild peaks (especially in the beginning) and deviations from the mean.